 WHEREAS, the Associated Students, Inc. recognizes the recent student petition claiming that “Cal State LA students, have lost confidence in the campus leadership to effectively execute their duties” and calling for the removal of President Covino and key administrators; and

-WHEREAS, President Covino received a vote of no confidence by the Associated Students, Inc. of Cal State LA on March 3, 2016 for utilizing intimidation tactics, retaliation towards any opposing views, discouraging any form of discussion or information retrieval, displaying disregard for laws and regulations, shared governance, and lack of respect for student leaders; and
+WHEREAS, President Covino received a vote of no confidence by the Associated Students, Inc. of Cal State LA on March 3, 2016 for utilizing intimidation tactics, retaliation towards any opposing views, discouraging any form of discussion or information retrieval, displaying disregard for laws and regulations, shared governance, and lack of respect for student leaders; let it be

-WHEREAS, the disregard for shared governance has allowed for exclusion of the student voice and the deterioration of collective decision making, which has placed the campus academic mission in jeopardy; let it be

-RESOLVED, that the Associated Students, Inc. of Cal State LA, for the second time, declares that it has no confidence in the ability of President William Covino and his administration to lead in a manner which enables students, faculty, and staff to engage in the educational mission of our institution; and be it also
+RESOLVED, that the Associated Students, Inc. of Cal State LA, for the second time, declares that it has no confidence in the ability of President William Covino and his administration to lead this university in a manner which enables students, faculty, and staff to engage in the educational mission of our institution; and be it also

-RESOLVED, that the Associated Students, Inc. will welcome a new President and administration which embraces the principles of shared governance, empowerment of students, and effectively manages campus resources; and be it finally
+RESOLVED, that the Associated Students, Inc. will \welcome a new President and administration which embraces the principles of shared governance, empowerment of students, and effectively manages campus resources; and be it finally

 RESOLVED, that copies of this resolution and supporting documentation be distributed widely, including, but not limited to, the Cal State LA Campus President William A. Covino, CSU Board of Trustees, CSU Chancellor, Cal State LA Academic Senate, CSU Academic Senate, the CSU Campus Presidents, all CSU Associated Students bodies, the California State Student Association, the University of California Student Association, the United States Student Association, California Faculty Association, LA-32 Neighborhood Council, Los Angeles City Council, State and Federal Representatives, Governor Gavin Newsom, the Cal State LA University Times, the Los Angeles Times, and all related media outlets.

+Jacquelyn Acosta Date

+Vice President for Academic Governance

+Associated Students, Incorporated

+Date

-Nia Johnson Date
+Nia Johnson

 President

 Associated Students, Incorporated

 David Sans Date